 Happy dog in Malaysia

-The complete guide for a successful move in 2026: formalities, health, transport, and integrating your pets.
+The complete guide to a smooth relocation in 2026: paperwork, health, transport and settling your pets in.

 A full-fledged member of the family

-Moving to live in Malaysia is an exhilarating adventure, but it wouldn't be complete without your faithful companions.
-Whether it's a dog, a cat, or a ferret, pet expatriation requires rigorous preparation.
-In 2026, regulations from MAQIS (Malaysian Quarantine and Inspection Services) have become more digital but remain extremely strict.
+Moving to Malaysia is an exciting adventure, but it wouldn't feel complete without your loyal companions.
+Whether you have a dog, a cat or a ferret, relocating an animal calls for careful preparation.
+In 2026, the regulations of MAQIS (Malaysian Quarantine and Inspection Services) have become more digital but remain extremely strict.

-This guide was designed to accompany you step by step, from the electronic chip to the first walk in the parks of Kuala Lumpur.
-We cover not only legal aspects but also the cultural subtleties essential for successfully integrating in Malaysia.
+This guide was designed to walk you through every step, from the microchip to that first walk in the parks of Kuala Lumpur.
+We cover not only the legal side of things, but also the cultural nuances you'll need to settle in successfully in Malaysia.

-95% Success rate for imports well-prepared 4 months in advance.
+95% Success rate for imports properly prepared 4 months in advance.

 7 Days Maximum validity of the health certificate before departure.